 Quite apart from the claim of potency, if Canada's federal consumer affairs department had even a single tooth left, this label would be ruled fraudulent on the basis of weights and measures alone.

 I'll be staying well away from Jamieson Laboratories' products in the future.
-I recommend that you do too.
+Personally, I'm using Webber Naturals now.